Log in • Sign up • Thu, Jul 24, 2008 12:51 am Pacific Time

 Are they sleepless in Seattle?Are they sleepless in Seattle?

 Is this an opportunity McDonalds should be exploiting?
 Perhaps - though in the US, the burger behemoth has to fight a half-century of ingrained public perceptions in addition to a down but far from out Starbucks.
-Overseas things are a little different - at McCafé, the coffee's hot but it's the competition who's getting burnt! (via Japan Today)
+Overseas things are a little different - at McCafé, the coffee's hot but it's the competition who's getting burnt! (via The Japan Times)

 Comments